 Nashville High School Musical Theatre Awards

-In partnership with the Tennessee Performing Arts Center
+SPOTLIGHT AWARDS in partnership with the Tennessee Performing Arts Center

 How does the program work?
 Area high schools are invited to submit one musical per school year.
-TPAC/Lipscomb then sends three adjudicators, including theatre professionals and Lipscomb University faculty, to view one of their performances.
+TPAC/Lipscomb then sends several adjudicators, including theatre professionals and Lipscomb University faculty, to view one of their performances.
 Each May, all participating schools are invited to Lipscomb’s campus for a day of workshops taught by industry professionals, and then to an awards ceremony at TPAC hosted by a special guest.
-Past hosts have included Broadway performers Chuck Wagner, Miles Aubrey, Erica Aubrey, and American Idol performer Melinda Doolittle.
+Past hosts have included Broadway performers Chuck Wagner, Elizabeth A. Davis, Miles Aubrey, Erica Aubrey, and American Idol performer Melinda Doolittle.

-The top 10 schools (ranked by their scores from adjudication) will be invited to perform in the ceremony at TPAC.
+Each school is allowed up to 40 students to attend the workshops.
 All registered schools will be invited to attend the ceremony.
-Tickets to the ceremony will be provided for all students (up to 40) and chaperones (up to 10) who are registered by March 1.
+Tickets to the ceremony will be provided for up to 40 per school.
 Any additional seats may be purchased via TPAC's ticketing site.

-Nominees will be announced May 1, 2018.
+Nominees will be announced April 26, 2019.

-Workshop/Awards day will be Saturday, May 12, 2018.
+Workshop/Awards day will be Saturday, May 11, 2019.